 Imagine someone plopping a giant box of odds and ends in front of you and telling you to figure out what to do with them with no further instructions.
-Without any guidance as to the purpose of the activity, specific expectations or basic information, it would be overwhelming and discouraging, to say the least.
+Without being told the purpose of the activity, specific expectations, or background information, it would be overwhelming and discouraging, to say the least.
 Almost all students, particularly those with special learning needs, have felt exactly this way in the classroom at one time or another.
 Luckily there are many strategies educators can use to help students, and among the most important is scaffolding.
 Here are 18 effective ways to scaffold learning.
 If you’re a teacher, be sure to bookmark this list, and if you’re an administrator, share it with the teachers in your building.

-Scaffolding learning is a way to provide support for students by breaking learning down into manageable chunks as they progress toward stronger understanding and ultimately greater independence.
+Scaffolding is a way to provide support for students by breaking learning down into manageable chunks as they progress toward stronger understanding and ultimately greater independence.
 In other words, it’s a way for teachers to provide support while students master new concepts and skills.

 Break new concepts down into bite-sized pieces that build on one another.
 Teaching a series of mini-lessons provides students with a safety net that moves them progressively toward deeper understanding.